ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 _pi_ makes us able to express more complex and abstract thoughts.
 It is a separator that separates _modifier groups_, thus changing the way how a series of words are interpreted.
 For example, _jan pona pali mute_ means literally "many working good people" or "many working friends".
 By adding a pi, it may become _jan pona pi pali mute_ (a workaholic friend) or _jan pi pona pali mute_ (man of many working goodness -- better translation is welcomed).

 When it comes to the question of _multiple pi_s, many argues whether it is correct or simply wrong.
 I see little to no problem with it, we can apply all of our basic rules with practically no changes to make it work and _nothing_ really forbids it.
 The only thing that needs to be added for them is the general assumption that _modifier groups_ as a whole acts like _single modifiers_.
-Naturally, the _pona_ way is to keep sentences and generally everything else as short as possible, so having _multiple pi_s is unadvised.
+Naturally, the _pona_ way is to keep sentences and generally everything else as short as possible, so having <i>multiple pi</i>s is unadvised.
 Although when we need further clarification, it is often preferred as opposed to using multiple sentences.
 Ultimately the question comes to this: which way is more _pona_, having one longer sentences with multiple pis, or having more, but shorter and simpler sentences?
 I am an advocate of the former one, although the absolute truth is that ideally none of these would be needed.

 For a quick reminder, modifiers comes _after_ the head (in the examples this shall be a noun) and the modifiers modify the series of words before it, like this: